Commercial pilot training in the UK and Europe

 EASA is a rulemaking European Community body which is responsible for airworthiness directives, aircraft certification specifications and licensing standards.
-In each EU state there is also a ‘Responsible Authority’ such as the UK Civil Aviation Authority (CAA) and, in France, the Direction Générale de l’aviation Civile, DGAC.
+In each European state there is also a ‘Responsible Authority’ such as the UK Civil Aviation Authority (CAA) and, in France, the Direction Générale de l’aviation Civile, DGAC.
 The responsible authorities act as agents of EASA, issuing pilot and engineer licences and approving the schools (called Approved Training Organisations, or ATOs) who are allowed to conduct training, normally within their national boundaries.
 EASA is a European agency, so it is possible to complete elements of training in any European state, and have them count towards your licence issue.
 Most people tend to train in their home state, but there are often cost advantages to conducting some of the elements overseas.

 The three types of pilot’s licence are: